Skip to content

 How should you structure the page top to bottom?

-- Hero: H1, one-sentence value proposition, headline commission figure, and the primary CTA.
+1. Hero: H1, a one-sentence value proposition, the headline commission figure, and the primary CTA.

-- What you earn: the full commission and payout terms, ideally in a small table.
+3. What you earn: the full commission and payout terms, best shown in a small table.

-- What you get: tools, assets, dashboard, and support.
+4. What you get: tools, assets, dashboard, support.

-- FAQ: the recurring partner questions, marked up as FAQPage structured data.
+6. FAQ: the questions partners keep asking, marked up as FAQPage structured data.

 How do you keep it converting over time?

 Treat the page as a living asset, not a one-time launch.
 Watch the application conversion rate, test the headline commission figure and CTA copy, and keep the terms accurate — nothing erodes trust faster than a stated rate that doesn’t match what partners actually earn.
-When you change a real program term, update the page the same day, because both partners and AI engines will hold the published number against you.
+Change a real program term and update the page the same day, because both partners and AI engines will hold the published number against you.

 A recruiting page that hides its commission rate is asking the visitor to apply on faith.
 State the number, and you replace faith with a decision — which is exactly what converts.